EugeneBuryak/Practice/DataStructures/DS/Queues/Queue/README.md

 ## Underlying Data Structure(s)

 * **Array**
-  * Should be able to adjust the size of array.
+  * Should be able to adjust the size of the array.
 (C# Queue uses array: [->](https://referencesource.microsoft.com/#System/compmod/system/collections/generic/queue.cs))
 * **List**
-  * Doubly and Singly linked.
+  * Doubly- and Singly-linked.